Confirmed by the Manufacturer1

 Near-average protein.
 Above-average fat.
 And near-average carbs when compared to a typical wet dog food.

-Innova is a meat-based canned dog food using a moderate to above-average amount of chicken and turkey as its main sources of animal protein, thus earning the brand 4 stars.
+Innova canned dog food is a meat-based wet product using a moderate amount of chicken and turkey as its main sources of animal protein, thus earning the brand 4 stars.

 Those looking for a comparable kibble from the same company may wish to check out our review of Innova Dry Dog Food.